 Pavarotti $15.00 for a dinner

-If you need some more I can help you over 8 years agoAnswered by Taty via WorldNomads.com
+If you need some more I can help you almost 9 years agoAnswered by Taty via WorldNomads.com

 I agree with Harry!
 We were in Quito for two weeks and found no good food, considering it is a capital city (cheap or expensive) and ended up cooking for ourselves.
-It is the worst country for food in Northen Latin America except for Belize. over 8 years agoAnswered by Geoff via WorldNomads.com
+It is the worst country for food in Northen Latin America except for Belize. almost 9 years agoAnswered by Geoff via WorldNomads.com

 Yes the #1 place i went to in my 10 weeks in quito and around ecuador was

 BOCA DEL LOBO. a little pricey but the food is and atmosphere is crazy awesome.
 The place was decorated really cool, they had tables and sofas you could sit at, they had all kinds of different food combos and ingreds.
 We went there our last weekend and it was a blast. def check it out.

 if i remeber its only a few blocks from plaza foche. calama y reina victoria sounds right